csci104/site/_includes/writeups/graphiso.md

 public:
     Graph(std::istream& istr);
     bool edgeExists(const VERTEX_T& u, const VERTEX_T& v) const;
-    const VERTEX_SET_T neighbors(const VERTEX_T& v) const;
+    const VERTEX_SET_T& neighbors(const VERTEX_T& v) const;
     VERTEX_LIST_T vertices() const;
 private:
     std::map<std::string, VERTEX_SET_T > adj_;
 };
 ```

-Your task is to write a function (prototype below) to determine if the two graphs are isomorphic (as defined above) and return `true` if so, and `false`, otherwise, **AND** if you return `true` you must also provide the valid mapping of vertices in graph 1 and their corresponding mapped vertices in graph 2 (i.e. each entry in the result should have a unique vertex from graph 1 as the key and the value will be the corresponding vertex in graph 2) that form the isomorphism.
+Your task is to write a function (prototyped below) to determine if the two graphs are isomorphic (as defined above) and return `true` if so, and `false`, otherwise, **AND** if you return `true` you must also provide the valid mapping of vertices in graph 1 and their corresponding mapped vertices in graph 2 that form the isomorphism (i.e. you should produce a map where the keys are the vertices from graph 1 and the values are the vertices from graph 2 to which each vertex from graph 1 maps to).

 To create, update, and store this mapping, you **MUST** use your hash table data structure from the previous part of this homework.
 If you do not use your hash table implementation, you will **RECEIVE NO CREDIT** on this problem.